Best walks for autumn in the UK

 Killiecrankie is home to one of the best walks for autumn in the UK.
 Tree-lined slopes surround a magnificent gorge and it’s the perfect place to see all of autumn’s rich colours.
 The trees make a stunning spectacle, with an array of amber, gold and red leaves on full display.
 Along with the fabulous flora, there’s plenty of opportunity for wildlife spotting too.
 Red squirrels, woodpeckers and pine martens all call Killiecrankie home.

-Covid regulations mean the visitor centre and toilets are currently closed, but the site is open for visitors to enjoy.
 Just three miles north of Pitlochry in Perthshire, Killiecrankie is easily accessible by car and bus.

 Cleveland Way, North Yorkshire

 The Cleveland Way in Yorkshire is a 110-mile walk all the way around the North York Moors National Park.
 If you’re not quite ready to walk the entire route, take the path from Robin Hood’s Bay to Ravenscar.